If you change the way you look at things,

 What types of payment are accepted?

-Accepted payment methods include e-transfer, cash and cheque at the time of the service and you will be provided with a receipt upon payment.
+Accepted payment methods include e-transfer, cash and cheque within 24 hours of service.
+Receipts will be provided upon payment.
 Unfortunately follow-up appointments cannot be booked when an outstanding balance exists on your account.

 Is this service covered by OHIP or insurance?